Soul

+Medieval philosophers expanded upon these classical foundations.
+Ibn Sina distinguished between the soul and the spirit, arguing that the soul's immortality follows from its nature rather than serving as a purpose to fulfill.
+Following Aristotelian principles, Thomas Aquinas understood the soul as the first actuality of the living body but maintained that it could exist without a body since it has operations independent of corporeal organs.
+In modern philosophy, the three main theories that describe the relationship between the soul and the body are interactionism, parallelism, and epiphenomenalism.
+During the Age of Enlightenment, Immanuel Kant defined the soul as the "I" in the most technical sense, holding that we can prove that "all properties and actions of the soul cannot be recognized from materiality".

 Etymology

 The English noun soul stems from the Old English sāwl.
 The earliest attestations reported in the Oxford English Dictionary are from the 8th century.
 In the Vespasian Psalter 77.50, it means 'self', 'life' or 'animate existence'.
 In King Alfred's translation of De Consolatione Philosophiae, it is used to refer to the immaterial, spiritual, or thinking aspect of a person, as contrasted with the person's physical body.
 The Old English word is cognate with other historical Germanic terms for the same idea, including Old Frisian sēle, sēl (which could also mean 'salvation', or 'solemn oath'), Gothic saiwala, Old High German sēula, sēla, Old Saxon sēola, and Old Norse sála.
 Present-day cognates include Dutch ziel and German Seele.

 Religion

 Buddhism

 Bhavachakra describing the cycle of saṃsāra; the wheel of life caused by craving to a self, thus giving raise to rebirths in one of the six realms of existence.

 The concepts of (not-self) is fundamental to Buddhism.
 Early Buddhists were suspicious about the spiritual value of a soul.
 They wanted to clearly reject the notion of a mortal body and eternal soul dualism that Jainism posited and that lead to ascetics starving themselves to death to free the soul from the mortal prison.
 From a historical perspective, the doctrine of evolved out of two main philosophico-religious beliefs: eternalism (sassata-vada) and annihilationism (anuyoga).
 The eternalists assert the eternity of the soul; ritual purity, celestial beings, heaven and hell, mortification of the body, etc. In contrast, the annihilationists deny the immortality of the soul and believe that the soul only exists as long as the body does.
 Since they believe that the soul dies with the body, they prescribe practising self-indulgence in order to enjoy pleasures experienced through the senses.
 The Buddha rejects both views and identifies their origins to be caused by two cravings: Desire for immortality drags people to eternalism, when life is pleasurable, while unpleasant states lead to annihilation because of the craving for self-discontinuity.
 Buddha identifies both views as soul-theories, as both identify a self through craving.